tusdotnet/tusdotnet/README.md

 ```

+ Depending on your infrastructure you might also need to [configure Kestrel](https://github.com/tusdotnet/tusdotnet/wiki/Configure-Kestrel), [IIS](https://github.com/tusdotnet/tusdotnet/wiki/Configure-IIS) or [other reverse proxies](https://github.com/tusdotnet/tusdotnet/wiki/Configure-other-reverse-proxies).

  More options and events are available on the [wiki](https://github.com/tusdotnet/tusdotnet/wiki/Configuration).

 <details>
 <summary><h3>On older frameworks, use the tusdotnet middelware</h3></summary>

 Create your Startup class as you would normally do.
 Add a using statement for `tusdotnet` and run `UseTus` on the app builder.
+Depending on your infrastructure you might also need to [configure Kestrel](https://github.com/tusdotnet/tusdotnet/wiki/Configure-Kestrel), [IIS](https://github.com/tusdotnet/tusdotnet/wiki/Configure-IIS) or [other reverse proxies](https://github.com/tusdotnet/tusdotnet/wiki/Configure-other-reverse-proxies).
 More options and events are available on the [wiki](https://github.com/tusdotnet/tusdotnet/wiki/Configuration).

 ```csharp